andrew/ultimate-awesome/README.md

 - [awesome-geoengineering](https://github.com/awesomelistsio/awesome-geoengineering) - A curated list of projects, research, organizations, tools, and resources related to geoengineering.
 - [awesome-github-pages](https://github.com/awesomelistsio/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
 - [awesome-global-development](https://github.com/awesomelistsio/awesome-global-development) - A curated list of high-quality resources, organizations, data platforms, and tools related to international development, humanitarian work, poverty alleviation, and global equity.
+- [awesome-govtech](https://github.com/awesomelistsio/awesome-govtech) - A curated list of platforms, tools, frameworks, datasets, and learning resources for GovTech.
 - [awesome-headless-cms](https://github.com/awesomelistsio/awesome-headless-cms) - A curated list of awesome Headless CMS platforms, tools, resources, and guides for decoupled content management.
 - [awesome-html5](https://github.com/awesomelistsio/awesome-html5) - A curated list of awesome HTML5 resources, tools, frameworks, and learning materials.
 - [awesome-hugging-face](https://github.com/awesomelistsio/awesome-hugging-face) - A curated list of awesome libraries, models, datasets, tutorials, and tools from and for the Hugging Face ecosystem.